MatthewSMinor/CalculatorAndroidApp/README.md

 # What I learned

-* Worked more with constraint layout settings
+* Worked more with constraint layout settings.
-* Worked with using grid lines and auto-align features
+* Worked with using grid lines and auto-align features.
+* This was the first project where I worked heavily with UI and design features.

 # Rewarding Outcome